 It is very common that system C drive getting full in Windows 7 both 32 and 64 bit.
 This issue is annoying, because many people do not know why and what to do.
 Some people succeeded reusing disk space but C drive becomes full again in a short time.

-When C drive is running out of space and becomes full, if you open File Explorer or My Computer, C drive will be shown as red instead of default blue.
+When C drive is running out of space in Windows 7 computer, if you open File Explorer or My Computer, C drive will be shown as red instead of default blue.
 Furthermore, Windows pops up an Low Disk Space alert from the right side of your Windows taskbar with warning message: 'You are running very low on disk space on OS (C:), To free space on this drive by deleting old or unnecessary files, click here'.

 Both design are used to alert computer user about the dangerous situation.
 When system partition C is full in Windows 7, you'll suffer from computer performance down, system runs much slower, stuck, reboot unexpectedly or even crash.
 Therefore, you'd better fix this issue as fast as possible.